Elina Svitolina: Ukraine tennis star will play WTA event after receiving neutral flag assurances

 Ukrainian world No 15 Elina Svitolina is set to contest her first-round match in a WTA Tour event in Mexico later on Tuesday after being given assurances that Russian opponent Anastasia Potapova will compete under a neutral flag.

+Russian and Belarusian tennis players can continue to compete in international events and the Grand Slams but they cannot do so under the name or flag of Russia or Belarus until further notice.

-There has been no official announcement from the WTA, but Svitolina told ITV News: "There's been a lot of discussion.
+Svitolina had earlier told ITV News, when confirming her involvement in the WTA event in Mexico: "There's been a lot of discussion.

 Svitolina added that she took her stance because she felt tennis' governing bodies were not doing enough to support Ukraine and sanction Russia and Belarus.